andersonbosa/guia-cli/README.md

 #### Settings

-Be sure to configure the following environment variables in the `.env` file:
+Be sure to configure the following environment variables or it is setup in the `.env` file:

 - `GOOGLE_API_KEY`: Your Google API key to use Gemini service (required)